-The next building erected on the townsite was the residence of J. M. Edmiston and was built by Andrew Bergstrom in October 1879.
-This was soon followed by the hardware store of Romig Brothers and the Fall River House, built by George Bulkley, Secretary of the Town Company, and one of the chief promoters of the town.
+The next building erected on the townsite was the residence of J. M. Edmiston, which Andrew Bergstrom built in October 1879.
+This was soon followed by the hardware store of Romig Brothers and the Fall River House, built by George Bulkley, Secretary of the Town Company and one of the chief promoters of the town.
 About this time, a part of Beard’s Block, the post office building, and the residence of Albert Allen were removed from Charleston to Fall River.

-The same fall, W. D. Marr built a house and blacksmith shop, and a Mr. Reddington put up a livery stable.
+The same fall, W. D. Marr built a house and blacksmith shop, and Mr. Reddington built a livery stable.
 On January 29, 1880, the town received a post office with George Bulkley as Postmaster.
-The next month, the firm of Ritz & Putnam opened the first general store.
-The first physician in the new town was J. J. Lemon who was soon followed by B. F. Pugh and Andrew Edmiston.
+The next month, the firm Ritz & Putnam opened its first general store.
+The first physician in the new town was J. J. Lemon, who was soon followed by B. F. Pugh and Andrew Edmiston.
 A. M. Hunter, who came in 1881, was the first representative of the legal profession.

-At this time the town boasted a population of nearly 300 people, three general stores, two hardware stores, four grocery stores, a hotel, meat market, wagon shop and livery, a drug store, furniture maker, millinery store, a billiard hall, harness shop and two blacksmith shops.
+At this time, the town boasted a population of nearly 300 people, three general stores, two hardware stores, four grocery stores, a hotel, a meat market, a wagon shop and livery, a drug store, a furniture maker, a millinery store, a billiard hall, harness shop, and two blacksmith shops.
 However, there was still no church, though several groups had been organized and held lots for building.